lscholte/ClothSimulation/README.md

 If the build was successful, then you will have an executable named `clothSimulation` in your build directory.
 Execute it with

 `./clothSimulation`

+# Demo
+See <https://www.youtube.com/watch?v=BeD6IcdfaYY> for a video demo of the cloth